-Over the years I have worked with hundreds of patients through the important joyful and painful transitions and stages that life offers us.
-I have been honored to witness the many important and meaningful struggles, and healing paths each client has taken.
+Over the years, I have worked with countless patients through the joyful and painful transitions and stages that life offers us.
+I have been honored to witness the meaningful struggles and healing paths each client has taken.
 I see myself as a guide and partner in the healing work my clients are here to undertake.
-I use my training, expertise, experience, intuition and heart to collaborate and guide my clients to a place of health and wellness.
-I feel passionately about running my practice dedicated to ethical treatment, an open heart and change.
+I use my training, expertise, experience, intuition, and heart to collaborate and guide my clients to a place of health and wellness.
+I feel passionate about running my practice dedicated to ethical treatment, an open heart, and change.

 Though I currently specialize in emotionally focused couple therapy and the treatment of trauma, all of my experiences listed above inform and guide my work.
-I have many tools in my toolbox and my clients and I, together, determine what might best help facilitate the healing and change they are looking for.
+I have many tools in my toolbox, and my clients and I determine what might best help facilitate the healing and change they are looking for.

-I have been in practice for over 20 years.
-Before my move to Colorado in 2008, I was in Santa Fe, NM at St. John’s College and in private practice.
+I have been in practice for over 23 years.
+Before moving to Colorado in 2008, I was in Santa Fe, NM, at St. John’s College and in private practice.
 I did my clinical training at Smith College School for Social Work.
-During my training I had clinical internships at both, Brattleboro Retreat Psychiatric Hospital and University of Massachusetts Mental Health Center.
-I have worked in in-patient, out-patient and residential treatment centers for adults, children and teens.
+I had clinical internships at both Brattleboro Retreat Psychiatric Hospital and the University of Massachusetts Mental Health Center during my training.

 I am a licensed psychotherapist.
 Colorado is unique in that one doesn’t have to be licensed to register with the state as a psychotherapist.
 This means that people with a wide range of training – from none, to advanced, can say they are a psychotherapist.
 So, make sure that whomever you chose to work with is a licensed psychotherapist, with an advanced graduate degree in social work, counseling or psychology and that they are licensed by the state of Colorado to practice psychotherapy.